insios/smarthost/README.md

 ## Description

-This image allows you to run your own smarthost (smtp relay) for delivering emails from your websites (transactional emails, subscriptions, notifications etc), IOT devices (printers/scanners, sensors etc) and any other SMTP clients.
+This image allows you to run your own smarthost (smtp relay) for delivering emails from your websites and applications (transactional emails, subscriptions, notifications etc), IOT devices (printers/scanners, sensors etc) and any other SMTP clients.

 Supported features:
     [STARTTLS](https://en.wikipedia.org/wiki/STARTTLS),